TOPIC 1A: FORCES and MOTION

 2. A student writes a program to make a small robot move across the desk.
 This graph shows the motion of the robot:

-a) Line 'X' shows the robot moving away from the start at constant velocity.
+a) Line 'X' shows the robot moving away from the start at constant speed.

 b) Line 'Y' shows the robot stops / is stationary (100 cm from the start).

-c) Line 'Z' shows the robot moving at constant velocity just as line 'X', but this time at a slower velocity as the line is less steep.
+c) Line 'Z' shows the robot moving at constant speed just as line 'X', but this time at a slower speed as the line is less steep.
 (Lower gradient).

 d) The fastest speed is where the line is the steepest, (the highest gradient), which is line 'X'.
 For this section, reading from the graph, the robot covers 100 cm in 5 seconds.
 As we are using cm, the speed will be given in cm/s.